 If the cause of your child’s cerebral palsy was negligence, you may be entitled to compensation that will help you best manage your child’s ongoing healthcare needs.

-The Boston cerebral palsy lawyers at our firm may be able to pursue a legal claim, working to secure all of the compensation your family deserves.
+The cerebral palsy lawyers at our firm may be able to pursue a legal claim, working to secure all of the compensation your family deserves.

 We work by contingency only, meaning you only pay if we are successful in recovering compensation for your child’s CP.
 Your initial consultation with our team is free and there is no obligation to pursue legal action.